xavia-io/xavia-ota/README.md

 ## Code Signing

 The code signing is done using a private key.
-The private key is used to sign the updates and is stored in the blob storage.
+The private key is used to sign the updates.
 The client uses a certificate to verify the signature of the update.

-To read more about code signing for your app, please refer to the [expo code signing documentation](https://docs.expo.dev/code-signing/code-signing-overview/).
+To read more about code signing for your app and how you can generate the secrets, please refer to the [expo code signing documentation](https://docs.expo.dev/code-signing/code-signing-overview/).

 ## React Native app configuration